technige/python-concurrency-demo/README.md

 ```

 Thread-based concurrency centres mainly around the Python `threading` module.
-This is generally the simplest form of concurrency to work with, as it is both
+This is generally the simplest form of concurrency to work with as it is very
-very mature and can allow objects to be shared easily.
-The primary trade-off is
+mature, it has broad support across the standard library and many third-party
+libraries, and sharing objects across threads is straightforward (unlike with
-that - due to the GIL (mentioned above) - only one thread can be executing code at
+`multiprocessing`).
+The primary trade-off is that due to the GIL (mentioned above)
-any given point in time.
+only one thread can be executing code at any given point in time.

 The diagram below shows an abstract view of multiple threads taking turns to
 execute code.
 Each vertical bar denotes a switch wherein one thread releases the